SmartyVan/hass-geolocator/README.md

 ### OFFLINE happens
 Designed specifically for moving vehicles (vans, RVs, boats) that *MAY* not always have an internet connection, GeoLocator falls back to a local python library ([timezonefinder](https://pypi.org/project/timezonefinder/)) when no network connection is available.
 This method is less accurate, but works offline.

-*Optionally*: GeoLocator can be used in `Offline` mode to force the use of the local timezonefinderL library at all times to set system timezone — in this mode, no reverse geocode data will be retrived.
+*Optionally*: GeoLocator can be used in `Offline` mode to force the use of the local timezonefinder library at all times to set system timezone — in this mode, no reverse geocode data will be retrived.

 ---